raulsolera/pokedex/README.md

      Refer to [this article](https://www.pyimagesearch.com/2018/04/09/how-to-quickly-build-a-deep-learning-image-dataset/) for further information and details

+### 2. Training model:

-2. Train a Convolutional neural network (CNN) with the downloaded images.
+   Train a Convolutional neural network (CNN) with the downloaded images.
 See `Build_Pokedex.ipynb` Jupiter Notebook for details and results on the training.

    After the training the model and the label binarizer are saved to be used in posterior classification.

+### 3. Testing the model:

-3. Test the model with sample images (mine are in "examples" folder).
+   Test the model with sample images (mine are in "examples" folder).
 The images can be classified using `classifier.py` python script with the following parameters:

   * model --> Path to trained model model
   * labelbin --> Path to label binarizer